-AS: Throughout your prolific career, you have also had a few twists and turns in your life, both in terms of change of artistic direction and in terms of establishing yourself in a new place.
+A: Like the hero of Houellebecq's book, throughout your prolific career, you have also had a few twist and turns in your life, both in terms of change of artistic direction and in terms of establishing yourself in a new place.
 How would these changes be initiated and how did you know what to do in the process?
 In other words, what was your process of submission to the mysterious?

-Steve Sabella: What you call submission to the mysterious, I call journeying to the unknown.
+S: What you call submission to the mysterious, I call journeying to the unknown.
 And in that process, one has to inhabit the moment, let go, and try to be in sync with the energy of life.
 Resistance to this keeps us in the pages of the past, locking us in time.
 A good way out is to come to terms with who we are and what we think we are, and only then can real change happen.
 That's why I don't believe in psychiatric medications, because they often mask people's realities.
 They deal with side effects, rather than root causes.
 We are all born inheriting a "problematic" reality, and I see our quest as one of discovering new realities as we live.